pluginever/wc-serial-numbers/readme.txt

 - **License Key Stock Notification:** You can enable this option to receive an email notification when your stock is about to expire.
 You must configure your stock limit so that you receive notifications anytime a product drops below that quantity.

 - **Order Table Key Properties (PRO):** When an order is completed, your customer will receive a key both on the order page and via mail.
-The order details page and email both include a table with the serial numbers and other required data.
+The order details page and email both include a table with the keys and other required data.
 You can decide which key fields to display and you can edit each field from the order table settings menu.

 - **Powered by WooCommerce:** Enjoy the power of WooCommerce to use any payment gateway and manage orders natively.
 There's no need for third-party plugins, making it a seamless addition to your WooCommerce ecosystem.